Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 Some landlords mistakenly assume that they can rely on their standard homeowner’s insurance to cover their rental units.
 You see, once you rent out your house, your liabilities will go up.

 For example, suppose your tenant is hurt in your rental property and you’re found culpable.
 In such a case, you may be liable for paying the resulting legal fees and medical expenses.
-And that’s where landlords insurance comes in.
+And that’s where landlord insurance comes in.

 In addition, you may also want to require your tenants to have an insurance policy of their own.
 Remember, your landlord insurance and homeowners insurance doesn’t cover your tenants’ personal belongings.